ashtonjamesd/semantic-interpretation/written/evaluator/evaluator.md

 Next, we want to be able to parse basic additive expressions with plus and minus operations.
 We can create another method called `ParseTerm` which will handle the parsing for us.

-We first attempt to parse a number, as that is how all expressions will begin.
+We first attempt to parse a numeric token, as that is how all expressions will begin.
 Then, as the parser continues to encounter plus and minus operators, we parse the next token in the expression.
 We then accumulatively add the result to `left`.

 ```
 private double ParseTerm() {